soker90/arroyo-erp-models/README.md

-  models.ClientModel // Expose a Client model with its statics & methods models.DeliveryOrderModel // Expose a Delivery Order model with its statics & methods models.InvoiceModel // Expose a Invoice model with its statics & methods models.PriceModel // Expose a Price model with its statics & methods models.ProductService // Expose a Product model with its statics & methods models.ProviderService // Expose a Provider model with its statics & methods
+  models.ClientModel // Expose a Client model with its statics & methods models.DeliveryOrderModel // Expose a Delivery Order model with its statics & methods models.InvoiceModel // Expose a Invoice model with its statics & methods models.PaymentModel // Expose a Payment model with its statics & methods models.PriceModel // Expose a Price model with its statics & methods models.ProductService // Expose a Product model with its statics & methods models.ProviderService // Expose a Provider model with its statics & methods

 ```